DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/10 Encoding User Input.md

     import { DxHtmlEditor } from 'devextreme-vue/html-editor';
     import { DxButton } from 'devextreme-vue/button';

-    let editorValue = '';

     export default {
         components: {
             DxHtmlEditor,
             DxButton
         },
         data: {
-            editorValue
+            editorValue: ''
         },
         methods: {
             handleSubmit(e) {
                 // ...
-                // Encode editorValue here with your favorite sanitizing tool before sending this value to the server
+                // Encode this.editorValue here with your favorite sanitizing tool before sending this value to the server
                 // ...

                 e.preventDefault();